mattzeunert/mattzeunert.github.io/_posts/2019-10-15-reducing-docker-image-size-and-cutting-gcp-cost.md

 At some point I noticed my Google Cloud Storage spend going up an up (the blue bar).
 I was being billed mostly for "GCP Storage egress between NA and EU".

-But, that was weird because I hardly use Cloud Storage, yet I was being billed 140GB of network egress a day.
+But that was weird, because I hardly use Cloud Storage, yet I was being billed 140GB of network egress a day.
 What was going on?

 ![Google Cloud Storage spend going up](/img/blog/docker-containers-gcp/increasing-cloud-storage-spend.png)

 Eventually I realized that this is the cost of downloading the Docker images from Google Cloud Registry.

 Network egress is free within a region, so initially I never had any issues since the Docker image was in the US, just like my servers.
-But as I was adding more VMs in other regions I started being billed each time I launched a VM.
+But, as I was adding more VMs in other regions, I started being billed each time I launched a VM.

 Running VMs in the UK cost me £2.84 a day, downloading the Docker images cost me £12.20!